turingschool/career-development-curriculum-site/module_two/mod2_week1.md

 * Need some inspiration?
 Check out these [free resume templates from JobScan](https://www.jobscan.co/resume-templates)

 For a more "stylized" resume to use in your [Terminal portfolio](https://terminal.turing.edu) or to send via email as a PDF, [check out the templates listed here](/resources/resume_resources).

+* Your resume should only be 1 page.
+Employers will not read past that 1 page.

 #### Next Steps
 Take a few minutes to review and read the following articles that may provide even more clarity on generating your ATS-friendly Resume: